 The pic below gives you an idea of why.
 That horizontal road was packed, but quickly head in the other direction and you could get away from the crowds for a moment.

 Admittedly, trying to avoid the crowds did spoil things a little bit as we couldn’t spend too long admiring all the tiny details as we’d soon get swamped.

 I’m aware that a tourist at a popular attraction complaining about tourists at a popular attraction is all kinds of wrong, but when it’s just the odd couple and family wandering about it’s not a problem.

 It’s when you get swamped by 30 people at once that it all just gets that bit too crowded so if you want to take your time and enjoy everything Rainbow Village has to offer, try and arrive as early in the morning as you possibly can to try and beat the tour buses.

-According to Google Rainbow Village’s ‘opening hours’ are from 8 am to 6 pm (although there’s no entrance fee and no gates so it technically doesn’t close) so, get there as soon as you can.
+According to the Rainbow Village website, official ‘opening hours’ are from 8 am to 6 pm (although there’s no entrance fee and no gates so it technically doesn’t close) so, get there as soon as you can.

 If you’re, staying in Taichung and the evenings are light, it might also be worth going towards closing when the buses are dropping their hoards back from whence they came!

 If you do arrive super early watch out for wet paint Rainbow Grandpa is still adding to his creation and apparently gets up at 4 am every morning to paint for three hours before the crowds arrive.